-(4) The amounts reported in this column represent the aggregate earnings on the respective non-management director's account under our Deferred Compensation Plan for Non-Management Directors.
-This amount was negative for fiscal year 2019 for Mr. Stiritz, and his aggregate losses were \$(54,173).
+(5) The amounts reported in this column represent the aggregate earnings on the respective non-management director's account under our Deferred Compensation Plan for Non-Management Directors.
+This amount was negative for fiscal year 2020 for the following directors, with their aggregate losses

-(5) These amounts represent the 33 1/3% match on deferrals into common stock equivalents under the Deferred Compensation Plan for Non-Management Directors for all non-management directors that elected to participate in the plan.

-(6) For Mr. Stiritz, this amount represents: (a) the 33 1/3% match on deferrals into common stock equivalents under the Deferred Compensation Plan for Non-Management Directors, which was \$22,498; and (b) personal use of the Company's aircraft for the fiscal year ended September 30, 2019; the cost for such use was \$142,813.
-Of such \$142,813: (i) the incremental cost to us was \$100,976, which is calculated by dividing the total estimated variable costs (such as fuel, landing fees, contract pilot fees, on-board catering and flight crew expenses) by the total flight hours for fiscal year 2019 and multiplying such amount by Mr. Stiritz's total number of flight hours for non-business use for fiscal year 2019.
+- set forth after each of their names: Mr. Brown, \$(370,938); Ms. Burwell, \$(228); Mr. Callison, \$(292,782); Mr. Grote, \$(314,135); Ms. Harshman, \$(47,391); Mr. Kemper, \$(119,737); Mr. Skarie, \$(319,569); and Mr. Stiritz, (\$2,314,694). - (6) Except for Mr. Stiritz, these amounts represent the 33 1/3% match on deferrals into common stock equivalents under the Deferred Compensation Plan for Non-Management Directors for all non-management directors who elected to participate in the plan. - (7) For Mr. Stiritz, this amount represents: (a) the 33 1/3% match on deferrals into common stock equivalents under the Deferred Compensation Plan for Non-Management Directors, which was \$29,997; and (b) personal use of the Company's aircraft for the fiscal year ended September 30, 2020; the cost for such use was \$37,685.
+Of such \$37,685: (i) the incremental cost to us was \$30,072, which is calculated by dividing the total estimated variable costs (such as fuel, landing fees, on-board catering and flight crew expenses) by the total flight hours for fiscal year 2020 and multiplying such amount by Mr. Stiritz's total number of flight hours for non-business use for fiscal year 2020.
 Incremental costs do not include certain fixed costs that we incur by virtue of owning the aircraft, including depreciation, employed pilot salaries and benefits, hangar fees and maintenance.
 Spouses and guests of individuals occasionally fly on the aircraft as additional passengers on business flights.
-In those cases, the aggregate incremental cost is a de minimis amount, and no amounts are therefore reported; however, these flights are treated as taxable under the Internal Revenue Service's SIFL formula for imputing taxable income for such use; and (ii) we reimbursed Mr. Stiritz for amounts necessary to offset the impact of income taxes relating to such personal use of the Company's aircraft in the amount of \$41,837.
+In those cases, the aggregate incremental cost is a de minimis amount, and no amounts are therefore reported; however, these flights are treated as taxable under the Internal Revenue Service's SIFL formula for imputing taxable income for such use; and (ii) we reimbursed Mr. Stiritz for amounts necessary to offset the impact of income taxes relating to such personal use of the Company's aircraft in the amount of \$7,613.